iOS 26.4 Host Application Bug

 While we look at alternatives, or until Apple issues a fix, developers experiencing this issue should:

-- Avoid relying solely on the host application bundle ID for critical functionality.
+• Avoid relying on the host application for critical functionality.

-- Monitor the GitHub issue for community-discovered workarounds and updates.
+• Monitor the GitHub issue for more information and updates.

 Discussions & More